hail-is/hail/docs/tutorial/Tutorial.md

 Note the annotations imported from the original VCF, as well as the sample annotations added above.
 Notice how those six sample annotations loaded above are nested inside `sa.pheno` as defined by the `root` option in `annotate_samples table`.

-Next, we'll add some global annotations including the list the populations that are present in our dataset and counts of the number of samples in each population, using the Hail expression language and the `annotate_global_expr_by_sample` method.
+Next we'll add some global annotations including the list of populations that are present in our dataset and the number of samples in each population, using the Hail expression language and the `annotate_global_expr_by_sample` method.
 The 1000 Genomes Super-Population codings are:

   - SAS = South Asian
   - AMR = Americas